jraivio/IoT-Ralli-Vempain/Hardware/README.md

 https://github.com/jeelabs/esp-link#releases-downloads

 ###esp-link user interface:
 esp-link comes with very handy user interface.
 It is possible to configure and admistrate Wifi parameters, managing MQTT/REST parameters and also handling serial events from Arduino.
-The UI allows to send and receive events.
+The UI allows to send and receive serial events.
+This feature makes life much easier in case of troubleshooting.

-More details in below picture:
+esp-link web UI. example of μC Console:
 ![alt tag] (https://github.com/jraivio/IoT-Ralli-Vempain/blob/master/Hardware/Pictures/esp-link.png)